OriolMoreno/C.A.R.L.E.S/README.md

 This README only shows some part of this project.

-If you are interested on more information you can see the last report that we made for our assignature
+If you are interested on more information you can see the last report that we made for our subject

-You can also download the programs and some of them are made for people that dosen't have the knowledge of what this programs do or how.
-The program asks the client for some inputs to show the client some funcionalitis soo it will be easy for enyone, or that's whast we expect.
+You can also download the programs and some of them are made for people that don’t have the knowledge of what this programs do or how.
+The program asks the client for some inputs to show the client some functionality.
+So it will be easy for anyone to execute our codes, or that's what we expect.

 All animation gifs are stored here: [C.A.R.L.E.S/gif](https://github.com/OriolMoreno/C.A.R.L.E.S/tree/master/gif)